 The soundtrack of the film is brilliantly conceived.
 Sometimes, when you watch a film, the music chosen to accompany the scenes can feel out of place or totally inappropriate or distracting.
 But in Pure, the music score does what it’s supposed to do – enhance the visual experience by adding emotion and rhythm to a film.
 The mixture of orchestral strums and drum ‘n’ bass tracks exemplify the real purpose of using music to accompany the scenes on screen.
-The last time I was so impressed with the music score of a film was when I watched Ivan Noel`s En Tu Ausencia ).
+The last time I was so impressed with the music score was when I watched Ivan Noel`s En Tu Ausencia ).

 Harry Eden as Paul / Pure ( 2002)